-4.6.7 Plotting sink particles
+4.8.7 Plotting sink particles

-Sink particles will be plotted on particle plots once turned on via the "turn on/off particles by type" option in the particle plot o)ptions submenu.
-Setting this option also gives a prompt for whether or not to plot sink particles on top of rendered plots (to which the answer should be yes).
-See 4.6.1 for more details.
+Sink particles will be plotted on particle plots once turned on via the turn on/off particles by type option in particle plot (o)ptions.
+Setting this option also gives a prompt for whether or not to plot sink particles on top of Rendered plots (to which the answer should be yes).
+See Plotting non-gas particles (e.g. ghosts, boundary, sink particles) for more details.

-To plot sink particles as a circle scaled to the sink radius, select the appropriate marker type (32-35) in the "change graph markers for each type" option in the o) menu.
+To plot sink particles as a circle scaled to the sink radius, select the appropriate marker type (32-35) in the change graph markers for each type option in particle plot (o)ptions.
 This allows plotting of particles of a given type with circles, filled or open, proportional to their smoothing lengths.
 Thus, the smoothing length for sink particles needs to be set to their accretion radius (or at least proportional to it).

-A good option for sinks (v1.15 onwards) is to print "outlined" filled circles (marker 34) - these show up on both black or white backgrounds.
+Hint: A good option for sink particles is to print "outlined" filled circles (marker 34) - these show up on both black or white backgrounds.

-4.6.8 Plotting sink particles with size proportional to the sink radius
+4.8.8 Plotting sink particles with size proportional to the sink radius